maja-burrack/maja-burrack.github.io/index.md

 **I'm Maja, a Copenhagen-based Data Scientist focusing on predictive analytics and machine learning.**

-**These days, I model some cool things at scale for [Tembi](tembi.io)'s data platform.**
+**These days, I model some cool things for [Tembi](tembi.io)'s data platform.**

 When I am not deep in data at work, you'll usually find me in a Pilates reformer class or winding down in the company of friends or a good book (and sometimes wine 🍷).

 I'm also into:
 - Travelling to far-off places 🌍 I particularly enjoy Asian metropolises and I usually travel alone.
 - Bouldering 💪🏻 I've been doing this regularly since April 2024.
-I feel so much stronger!
 - Digital minimalism.
 You won't find me Instagramming nor sharing status updates on Facebook.
 But I won't mind if you do 😇

 <br/><br/>